The-Hidden-Genius-Project/Fall-Immersion/Leadership/Holistic Health & Wellness/Time_Management.md

 ## **Lesson Activity:**

 ### 1. **Introduction (Time: 5 minutes)**
-   - **Objective:** Set the context for the importance of time management
+   - **Objective:** Set the context for the importance of Time Management
+   - Talk about how "If you had to eat a frog, the best thing to do is eat it first thing in the morning"
-   - Briefly discuss the impact of poor time management on stress levels and productivity
+   - Briefly discuss the impact of poor Time Management on stress levels and productivity
    - Ask students to share their biggest time management challenges

 ### 2. **Direct Instruction (Time: 10 minutes)**